hardenedlinux/hardenedlinux.github.io/_posts/2016-11-17-neutralize_ME_firmware_on_sandybridge_and_ivybridge.md

 Leave minimalist ME function to keep the whole system stable (thus prevent the 30-minute-shutdown [Defective by Design](https://defectivebydesign.org/)), and then remove all remaining function unrelated to this, especially those threatening our freedom, security, and privacy.

 ME's sectional and modular design makes it possible.
-Different ME modules are stored in different partitions in the ME region of the SPI flash, and their signature are verified separately, so it is possible to complete prevent one module being loaded without interfering another.
+Different ME modules are stored in different partitions in the ME region of the SPI flash, and their signature are verified separately, so it is possible to completely prevent one module being loaded without interfering another.

 On sep.
 2016, [Trammell Hudson](mailto:hudson@trmm.net) detected that [erasing the first 4kiB page of the ME region did not shutdown his x230 30 minutes later](https://www.coreboot.org/pipermail/coreboot/2016-September/082016.html).